robdavid/genutil-go/README.md

 }
 ```

 Generally speaking, the `Seq()` method is preferred since using `Next()` against an iterator that is backed by an `iter.Seq` native iterator incurs a performance penalty (due to use of `iter.Pull`).
+However, using `Seq()` usually performs well,
+regardless of the underlying iterator in use.

 #### Collection

-Iterators have a `Collect()` method that allows elements to be collected in to a slice.
+Another way to consume an iterator is to collect it's elements into a slice.
+Iterators have a `Collect()` method that does this.

 ```go
 c := iterator.Range(0,5).Collect() // []int{0, 1, 2 ,3, 4}
 ```

-Iterators of element pairs can be collected into a map, provided the key value is comparable.
+Iterators of element pairs, such as an Iterator2, can be collected into a map, provided the key value is comparable.

 ```go
 m := iterator.CollectMap(iterator.Of("zero", "one","two","three").Enumerate()) // map[int]string{0, "zero", 1: "one", 2: "two", 3: "three"}